tonykylim/XenLoom_beta/README.md

 ### Motor activity

 0. First time setup:
    - Measure the diameter of the bottom of your petri dish.
-Edit the `petri_dish=560` so that the value corresponds to the diameter of the dish in mm.
+Edit the `petri_dish=560` line so that the value corresponds to the diameter of the dish in mm.
 1. Copy the tadpole-tracker.py script to the directory with the video files.
 2. Change the filename line to match the filename of the video to analyze (without the .avi extension)
 3. Run tadpole-tracker.py